BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **SPECIAL RULES**

-**The Coming of Smaug** — *The Dragon has come from the north and is circling the city, ready to unleash his wrath upon the people of Dale.*
+**The Coming of Smaug** â€” *The Dragon has come from the north and is circling the city, ready to unleash his wrath upon the people of Dale.*

 At the end of the Evil player's first Move phase, Smaug will arrive.
 The Evil player rolls a D6.
 On a 1-3, the Good player may decide which board edge Smaug arrives from.
 On a 4+, the Evil player may choose instead.

-**Not Yet Loosened** — *The Lord of Dale is yet to leave his mark upon the great Fire-drake.*
+**Not Yet Loosened** â€” *The Lord of Dale is yet to leave his mark upon the great Fire-drake.*

 Smaug is not subject to his Missing Scale rule in this Scenario.

-**The Lord of Dale** — *This is the moment in history where Girion will make his last stand, and the outcome will form his legacy for years to come.*
+**The Lord of Dale** â€” *This is the moment in history where Girion will make his last stand, and the outcome will form his legacy for years to come.*

 Girion automatically passes all Courage tests for this Scenario.
 Additionally, Girion may choose to re-roll a single D6 in each turn.